luoyan0517/WebApi/_posts/2015-01-16-referential-constraint.md

 }

 {% endhighlight %}
-Where, Customer has two keys.
+*Where*, *Customer* has two keys.

-##### Using Convention
+#### Using Convention

-If users don’t add any referential constraint, Web API will try to help users to discovery the foreign key automatically.
+If users don’t add *any* referential constraint, Web API will try to help users to discovery the foreign key automatically.
 There are two conventions as follows:
-1. With same property type and same type name plus key name.
+1.With same property type and same type name plus key name.
 For example:

 {% highlight csharp %}
 public class Customer